Ground Control II: Operation Exodus: Settings

+Story

 The game begins with Captain Jacob Angelus becoming a field commander for the NSA.
-Despite Captain Angelus's "exceptional" battlefield performance, it is clear that NSA cannot win this war and it is only a matter of time before the Empire overwhelm them.
-An unknown spacecraft crashes on Morningstar Prime which Captain Angelus secures.
-NSA scientists who study the craft reveal that Major Parker outfitted CSS Astrid with an ancient device called a Singularity Drive that enables the ship to bypass the intergalactic barrier and travel to other galaxies.
-NSA plans to use the ship to evacuate NSA citizens to another galaxy, where the Empire cannot follow.
-Angelus is sent to find CSS Astrid but his search is complicated by Imperial forces in pursuit.
+Despite Captain Angelus's "exceptional" battlefield performance, it is clear that the NSA cannot win this war, and it is only a matter of time before the Empire overwhelms them.
+An unknown spacecraft crashes on Morningstar Prime, which Captain Angelus secures.
+NSA scientists who study the craft reveal that Major Parker outfitted the CSS Astrid with an ancient device called a Singularity Drive that enables the ship to bypass the intergalactic barrier and travel to other galaxies.
+NSA plans to use the vessel to evacuate NSA citizens to another galaxy, where the Empire cannot follow.
+Angelus departs to find the spaceship, with imperial forces in pursuit.
 Eventually, CSS Astrid is recovered and brought back to Morningstar Prime.

-On Morningstar Prime, Captain Angelus must deal with the treachery of an NSA general as well as the arrival of fresh Imperial reinforcements.
-A tragic final battle takes place in which Captain Angelus and his allies help evacuating anyone they can to CSS Astrid and see to their safe departure.
+On Morningstar Prime, Captain Angelus must deal with the treachery of an NSA general and the arrival of fresh Imperial reinforcements.
+In the tragic final battle, Captain Angelus and his allies help evacuate anyone they can to CSS Astrid and see to their safe departure.
 Despite all the efforts, the Imperials destroy an entire detachment of NSA forces as well as an NSA shuttle, presumably loaded with passengers.
-Captain Angelus himself does not make it to CSS Astrid and is stranded on Morningstar Prime.
+Captain Angelus does not make it to CSS Astrid and is stranded on Morningstar Prime.

 Development

-The game was announced on February 25, 2003.
-It was originally going to be published through Vivendi Universal's NDA Productions division.
+The game was announced in February 2003 and was originally going to be published through Vivendi Universal's NDA Productions division.